 Aldous Huxley learned the Alexander Technique from Alexander himself, and discusses it in his novel Eyeless in Gaza.
 “The American philosopher and educator John Dewey became impressed with the Alexander Technique after his headaches, neck pains, blurred vision, and stress symptoms largely improved during the time he used Alexander’s advice to change his posture.”
 Niko Tinbergen, a specialist in animal behavior who won the Nobel Prize, was so impressed with the Alexander Technique that he devoted much of his Nobel Prize acceptance speech to praising it.

-Though Alexander grew up in Australia, he spent most of his adult years in England and the U.S. Teachers of the Alexander Technique can now be found in England, the U.S., etc. Click here for a 2-minute video about the Alexander Technique.
+Though Alexander grew up in Australia, he spent most of his adult years in England and the United States.
+Teachers of the Alexander Technique can now be found in England, the U.S., etc. Click here for a 2-minute video about the Alexander Technique.

 In a recent issue, I mentioned Paul Cantor’s essay on The Simpsons (the American cartoon).
 In that essay, Cantor writes,